 Risk Management of risk Planning permission is not granted.
-Robust scheme development and planning application documentation is being prepared.
+Robust scheme development and planning application documentation has been prepared.
 Land availability Land constraints have been identified, elements of land within local authority ownership.
 WBC engaged in negotiations on leases.
 Crossrail safeguarded land Initial discussions with Crossrail confirmed they are only likely to require access across the land to a storage area by the river.
 Objections through the planning process Robust scheme development and planning application documentation is being prepared.
 Environmental consents / mitigation Subject to planning and consultation process.
 Initial key survey work has been undertaken and scheme subject to a rigorous site option assessment process.
 Ecology surveys now complete and discussions have commenced with WBC Development Management.
 Securing operationally viable bus service Liaison with possible providers including TVP underway, operational principles established.
-Requirement for Utility Diversion Meeting planned with Southern Gas Networks (SGN) March 2016 to discuss options available.
+Heads of Terms agreed in principle.
+Requirement for Utility Diversion Ongoing discussions with SGN and SSE.